Subject: Adjunctive Prediagnostic Test

 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that we consider medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

-Aetna considers the use of any screening aids, diagnostic tools and/or devices that assist in a diagnosis to be an adjunctive technique that is inclusive to the oral evaluation.
+Aetna considers the use of any screening aids, diagnostic tools and/or devices that assist in a diagnosis to be an adjunctive technique that is part of the oral evaluation or primary service.

 The current clinical standard for the most definitive, accurate and reliable method for diagnosing oral mucosal lesions is the surgical biopsy.